carrafa/typedriver/readme.md

 # SENTENCE!

-The sentence is a random sentence that is pulled from the Shake It Speare API.
-An api that uses a Markov Model of Shakespeare's body of work to construct sentences.
+The sentence is a random sentence that is pulled from the Shake It Speare API, which uses a Markov Model of Shakespeare's body of work to construct sentences.

 # SOCKETS!